rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 and taking time to address explicitly individual concerns or problems on the other.

-If safeguarding issues come to light they should be addressed using the school’s safeguarding policy, which may need to be updated in light of wider opening.
+If safeguarding issues come to light, they should be addressed using the school’s safeguarding policy, which may need to be updated in light of wider opening.
 Headteachers should consider how they might manage any increase in referrals as pupils return to school.